Clean Eating meal prep – below you’ll find the best healthy meal prep ideas to get you on track with a clean eating diet.

 Let’s face it, life gets in the way of your clean eating goals sometimes.
 Packed schedules–your own AND the rest of your family’s–not only have the tendency to interrupt cooking and mealtimes, but can also derail your diet.
 After all, fast food–while overall horrible for you–IS super convenient for those busy, grab-and-go type days.
 One of the BEST ways to set yourself up for a week of clean eating is to prepare in bulk some of your favorite healthy meals ahead of time.
 And while it can sound a little intimidating to cook a bunch of food at once, it’s actually a lot easier, less expensive, and less time-consuming than you think.

 2. Stick to simple recipes.
 As they say, the road to you-know-where is paved with good intentions!
 While trying new things is always a fun and easy way to spice up your healthy meal plan, it’s not wise to try a brand new or complicated recipe on prep days.
 Set yourself up for success by sticking to a few simple, healthy, and yummy meals that aren’t intimidating to prepare and will be appealing to you throughout the week.
+Get hundreds of clean eating recipes and meal plans in our Clean Eating Meal Plan app.

 4. Make a “day” of it.
 Do your clean eating meal prep on the same day as your main grocery haul.
 For most people, Saturday or Sunday are the easiest days to do this.
 Set aside a good chunk of time in the afternoon to head to the nearby market and load up on your pre-planned clean eating foods.
 One major shopping trip during the week eliminates your need to make several smaller trips to the store–at times when you may be in a pinch and more likely to be tempted to grab an unhealthy but quick meal.
 Then, aim to do your clean eating meal prep shortly after you arrive home.
 This way, the food is stocked from the get-go with healthy, convenient options for the next several days.